vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "To achieve greatness, start where you are, use what you have, do what you can."
 > 1. "The only thing standing between you and your goal is the story you keep telling yourself as to why you can't achieve it." - Jordan Belfort
 > 1. "You are braver than you believe, stronger than you seem, and smarter than you think." - A.A.
 Milne
-> 1. "Don't wait for the perfect moment.
+> 1. "Do not wait for the perfect moment.
 Take the moment and make it perfect." - Anonymous
 > 1. "In the middle of every difficulty lies opportunity." - Albert Einstein
 > 1. "Life is what we make it, always has been, always will be." - Grandma Moses
 > 1. "We generate fears while we sit.
 We overcome them by action." - Dr. Henry Link